 Lightroom library module showing thumbnails, left and right panels and film strip.

 Lightroom is a metadata-driven image editor and catalog—an archive and a darkroom.
-It’s a database—not a file browser like Breezebrowser, or Canon’s ZoomBrowser.
-You have to import your images into it (actually just the locations of the images, so you don’t have to disrupt your existing file system).
+It’s a database—not a file browser like Breezebrowser, or Canon’s ImageBrowser.
+With Lightroom, you have to import your images into it (actually just the locations of the images, so you don’t have to disrupt your existing file system).
 Once in the catalog, RAW files especially can be manipulated non-destructively, with results saved in metadata as a “recipe” that takes just a few bits of hard drive.
 These “recipes” can then be applied to a whole shoot: optimize one image, then press Ctrl A (Windows) and Sync, and you’ve optimized the whole lot.
 Recent Lightroom Develop features I particularly like are Masking to automatically select Background or Subject because they are almost-every-image useful and time-saving, and the new Enhance Denoise, which like Topaz uses AI to smartly clean up noisy files.
 Lightroom Classic CC doesn’t replace Photoshop because for much individual pixel work, especially when layers are needed, Photoshop still fills a need.
 But Lightroom keeps adding features.
 HDR and Panorama erode that need for Photoshop.
 If only Lightroom would allow layers (sigh).

 Lightroom library Import dialogue box